-Information on class cancellations and college closings due to inclement weather or other emergency situations is made available to all students by e-mail messaging from Regroup, the college emergency notification service.
-Alert messages will also appear prominently in the MyWCCC portal.
-A variety of message delivery options will be available to students by configuring Regroup for their own personal preference.
-Students will also be notified by television and radio stations announcements, the WCCC web site (wccc.edu), and TV-station affiliated web sites.
+Information on class cancellations and college closings due to inclement weather or other emergency situations is made available to all students by email from Rave Mobile Safety, the college emergency notification service.
+Alert messages will also appear prominently on MyWCCC portal, wccc.edu webpage, WCCC Facebook and Twitter pages and digital signs on campus.
+Credit students are automatically signed-up for email alerts to their My.WCCC.edu account but must add additional email addresses and phone numbers manually.
+To receive additional alerts, log into MyWCCC and select Emergency Alerts-Update Your Account under WCCC bookmarks.

+Students will also be notified by television and radio station announcements, the WCCC web site (wccc.edu), and TV-station affiliated web sites.
 Information of specific TV and radio stations and web sites will be published on the WCCC web site and in The Grapevine.

 As road conditions vary widely during inclement weather, students are advised to use their own judgment in deciding whether to attend classes.
+For more information and alternate routes to the Youngwood Campus, visit MyWCCC and select the Closing/Class Cancellation Guide under WCCC Bookmarks.